-The shuttle leaves from both Goldfarb Hall and the Mallinckrodt Center and takes passengers directly to the front door of their buildings.
-Shuttle drivers will wait and watch to make sure passengers enter their buildings safely.
-The shuttle leaves Mallinckrodt every 15 minutes during operating hours.
+The shuttle takes each passenger directly to the front door of their building, where they will wait and watch to make sure passengers enter their buildings safely.
 Service is one-way from campus to homes.

-Students, faculty, and staff wishing to use the shuttles will be required to show their Washington University IDs or contractor affiliate work IDs.
-The boundaries for the designated areas are as follows:
+Students, faculty, and staff wishing to use the shuttles will be required to show their Washington University IDs or contractor affiliate work IDs, as well as use the On-Demand feature in the TripShot app to request a ride.
+More information on the TripShot app can be found on the Campus2Home webpage listed above.

 Northern Border: Olive Blvd.

 Southern Border: Clayton Rd.

 Eastern Border: Union Blvd.

 Western Border: Hanley Rd.